 On the Eve of Mother’s Day

 I would be less than honest if I did not say that Mother’s Day is a hard one for me.
-Each year I think of those I have lost in the matriarchal line of my family; my mother passed away when I was 29, my grandmother five years later, and the one who made me a mommy—my daughter Sara who passed away late last year at 36.
+Each year I think of those I have lost in the matriarchal line of my family; my mother passed away when I was 29, my grandmother five years later, and the one who made me a mom—my daughter at 36.